bhavikdand/ParkingLotQuestions/AddMenuItems-solution/src/README.md

 ## Problem Statement

 You are building a Restaurant Management System.
-As a part of this system, you need to build a functionality using which the restaurant admin can add menu items to the system.
+As a part of this system, you need to build a functionality using which the restaurant admin can add items to the menu.

 ## Assignment